GPUOpen-Tools/compressonator/README.md

 ## Compressonator CLI
 Command line application that can be batch processed and supports:

-- Texture Compression, Decompression, Format Trancoding.
+- Texture Compression, Decompression, Format Transcoding.
 - 3D Model Optimization and Mesh Compression.
 - Performance and Analysis Logs such as SSIM, MSE, PSNR, MIP Maps, Image Differences, etc. ...